-Q: Is there an algorithm that computes low-strength approximations of a polynomial? $\mathbf{Q}:$ What is the highest possible strength of a limit of strength $\leq k$ polynomials?
+Q: How do you compute the strength of a polynomial?
+Q: Is there an algorithm that computes best low-strength approximations of a polynomial?
+Q: What is the highest possible strength of a limit of strength $\leq k$ polynomials?
 Thanks for your attention!